camunda/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ## Elasticsearch

-Settings related to elasticsearch such as index and type names, connection properties, shard settings.
+Settings related to Elasticsearch such as index and type names, connection properties and shard settings.

 <table class="table table-striped">
   <tr>